can3p/blogg/README.md

 * `\c <db>` - switch to database `<db>`
 * `\dt` - show all tables in the active database
 * `\d <table>` describe table
+* every statement *should* end with semicolon.
+If your statement do not work, this is why.

 [mozilla]: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment
 [do]: https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04